0-Gixty-0/Grupp-11-OOPP/README.md

 # SailingGame
-A 2d, openworld adventure game made in Java with Maven for the TDA367/DIT213 course at Chalemers University of Technology with focus on perfect MVC implementation, OOP principles and extendability.
+**Project Descripiton:** A 2d, openworld adventure game made in Java with Maven for the TDA367/DIT213 course at Chalemers University of Technology with focus on perfect MVC implementation, OOP principles and extendability.

+**Project Boundaries:** The boundaries set for this project is that its a game logically and visually based on 2d tiles, tiles are either entities (living things) or terrain (non living).

 **License:** Released under (Placeholder) License